TestoResto/00-installfest/README.md

 * Ask groups to identify common patterns and problems.
 * Prompt students to consider communication differences between code and people.

-Check the [pseudocode.md](solution-code/pseudocode_solution.md) file in the solution code folder for examples.

 ---
 <a name="conclusion"></a>
 ## Conclusion (10 min)